 Digital emulation of electrical networks

 The EnergyVille team provides expertise for hardware-in-the-loop tests of electrical power system equipment coupled to real-time electrical networks computation thus testing device interoperability under realistic test conditions.
-The energy transition has resulted in a fundamental change in the behavior of the power system, with increasing renewables, new organizational structures and faster interactions.
-In order to ensure a reliable operation of the power system, new test procedures are necessary.
+Indeed, in order to ensure a reliable operation of the next-generation power system, such new test procedures are necessary: the energy transition has resulted in a fundamental change in the behaviour of the power system, with increasing renewables, new organisational structures and faster interactions.

 Although electrical power networks in buildings and districts have been for about a century equipped with AC technology at 50 or 60 Hz, the energy transition is putting into question whether that is still the right choice.
 The transition to decentralized production, energy-efficient technologies and the electrification in heating and transportation all contribute to the question whether the current “lock-in” of AC technology for building technologies is still justified.
 EnergyVille is investigating low-voltage DC technology and the potential safety concerns.
 To do this, a representative building-level bipolar DC nanogrid (as opposed to the wide area microgrids) was set up in the Home Lab of EnergyVille I. For this we now mainly focus on protections and a stable and flexible way of managing the DC nanogrid.